 A second test brings the knees together and attempts to push the femoral head rearward, out of the socket.
 It is during these tests that the doctor will hear a "click," which may indicate a dislocation.
 These maneuvers are done at routine checkups until the baby is walking normally.

-Sometimes a doctor will recommend that a child undergo an X-ray or ultrasound to get a better view of a dislocated hip.
-Ultrasounds are recommended for babies under 4 months of age, while X-rays are performed on older kids.
-Prior to 4 months of age, hip tissue has not yet hardened (or ossified) from flexible cartilage to bone, and therefore does not show up on X-ray images that capture only bony anatomy and not cartilage.
+Sometimes a doctor will recommend an X-ray or ultrasound to get a better view of a dislocated hip.
+X-rays are performed on older kids, while ultrasounds are recommended for babies under 3 months old because their hip tissue has not yet hardened from flexible cartilage (which won't not show up on X-rays) to bone.

 Treatment for DDH depends on the age of the child and the severity of the condition.
 Mild cases may correct themselves in the first few weeks of life.

 If an unstable hip is seen in newborns, the hip may be held in position with a Pavlik harness.
 This device keeps the femoral head in its socket by holding the knee up toward the child's head.
 A shoulder harness attaches to foot stirrups to keep the leg elevated.
-The goal is to tighten the ligaments in the area and stimulate normal forming of the hip socket.
+The goal is to keep the femoral head in the hip socket and stimulate normal formation of the socket.
 Treatment with the Pavlik harness lasts about 6 to 12 weeks, and continues until the hip is stable and ultrasound exams are normal.

-- Closed reduction.
-The bone is manually put back into place after the child is put under anesthesia.
+- closed reduction, in which the bone is manually put back into place after the child is put under anesthesia.
 This treatment is usually preferred in children younger than 18 months.

-- Open reduction.
-The hip is realigned and the thighbone is placed back into the hip socket through surgery.
-During the procedure, tight muscles and tissues surrounding the hip joint are loosened and then later tightened up once the hip is back in place.
+- open reduction, in which the hip is realigned and the thighbone is placed back into the hip socket through surgery.
+During the procedure, tight muscles and tissues surrounding the hip joint are loosened and then later tightened once the hip is back in place.
 This is the procedure of choice for kids older than 18 months.

 Caring for Your Child